odaceo/lab-unikernel-osv-spring-boot/README.md

 $ capstan run -p 'vbox' -f '8080:8080' -f '9090:9090' -v
 ```

-To the service use the following command:
+To run the service use the following command:

 ```
 $ curl http://localhost:8080/greeting
 ```

-To check the health of the application, use the following command:
+To check the application's health use the following command:

 ```
 $ curl http://localhost:9090/health